 Figure 6.2b.2-1 shows the architecture for support of federation.
 EDGE-10 reference point is introduced between the ECSs.
 ECSs interfacing over EDGE-10 reference point can be provided by different or the same ECSP.

-Editor’s note: The security aspects of the EDGE-10 between different ECSPs or in different PLMNs is FFS and needs to be studied by SA3.EDGE-10 interface is used for exchange of EDN configuration information.
+EDGE-10 interface is used for exchange of EDN configuration information.

 When one of the ECS is enhanced as an edge repository (ECS-ER) as defined in 6.3.4, making it the center of information for edge deployments, the ECS-ER receives information about edge deployments from other ECSs and stores it.
 In such deployments, EDGE-10 interface is used for exchange of both ECS configuration information i.e., ECS discovery and for exchanging EDN configuration information.